OZA-PRATHAM-15/task_management_system/Readme.md

 Task Management System (TMS)
 TMS is a comprehensive task management system designed to streamline project management and enhance team collaboration.
 With three authority levels—Admin, Project Manager, and Employee—TMS offers a sophisticated UI, intuitive navigation, and a range of features to optimize productivity.

-Key Features
+Key Features:
-Three Authority Levels: Admin, Project Manager, and Employee, each with specific privileges and access rights.
+1.Three Authority Levels: Admin, Project Manager, and Employee, each with specific privileges and access rights.
-Sophisticated UI: A user-friendly interface with a progress bar dashboard for easy tracking.
+2.Sophisticated UI: A user-friendly interface with a progress bar dashboard for easy tracking.
-Project Management: Create new projects, assign managers and employees, and provide detailed descriptions.
+3.Project Management: Create new projects, assign managers and employees, and provide detailed descriptions.
-Task Assignment: Admin and managers can add tasks, categorizing them into three priorities: On Hold, In Progress, and Done.
+4.Task Assignment: Admin and managers can add tasks, categorizing them into three priorities: On Hold, In Progress, and Done.
-Productivity Tracking: Employees can log their daily productivity, allowing admins and managers to monitor progress effectively.
+5.Productivity Tracking: Employees can log their daily productivity, allowing admins and managers to monitor progress effectively.

 Why TMS?
-TMS revolutionizes project management by promoting efficiency and cooperation among team members.
+->TMS revolutionizes project management by promoting efficiency and cooperation among team members.
 Its intuitive interface and comprehensive features make it the ideal choice for businesses looking to enhance productivity.

 Screenshots
 ![Screenshot 1](ss/ss1.png)